samsface/godot-native-example/README.md

 1. Download and install:
     - https://git-scm.com/download/win
     - https://cmake.org/download
-        - When prompted by installer, add CMake to the Path.
+        - When prompted by installer, add CMake to the system path.
     - https://visualstudio.microsoft.com/downloads (community edition is fine)
+        - When prompted by installer, use 'Desktop Development with C++".
     - https://www.python.org/downloads **(must use Python 3!)**
+        - When prompted by installer, add Python to the system path.

 2. Open a CMD window and run the following commands:
   ``` bat